Danishhshahid/AI-Chatbot-Gemini-Chainlit/README.md

 A powerful AI assistant built using Google's Gemini 2.5 Flash API, created by Danish Abbasi.

+## ⚠️ Security Notice

+**IMPORTANT**: Never commit your `.env` file or expose your API keys.
+If you accidentally commit sensitive information:
+1. Immediately revoke and regenerate your API keys
+2. Remove the sensitive information from your Git history
+3. Update your `.gitignore` file to prevent future commits of sensitive data

 ## 🚀 Features

 - Powered by Google's Gemini 2.5 Flash API